josephchay/linguify/LLM/README.md

-# LinguifyChat LLM Agent Architecture System
+# Linguify Self-Reflective (SR)-RAG Agent Architecture System

-LinguifyChat is a Large Language Model (LLM) system designed to generate human-like responses to text prompts.
+Our novel Self-Reflective (SR)-RAG enables better instruction-tuning and Query-routing for our Large Language Model (LLM) system designed to generate human-like responses to text prompts.
 This repository provides the code and necessary steps for setting up and using the LinguifyChat LLM agent.

 ## Setup & Development